PhantomUniform0/PVE-VDIClient/README.md

 If you encounter any issues feel free to submit an issue report.

+For setting thinclient like workstations see [the LXDE Autologon Guide](https://github.com/PhantomUniform0/PVE-VDIClient/blob/main/LXDE-Autologon.md)

 # Not updated install guides
 ## Fedora/CentOS/RHEL Installation